-Sisco homers, drives in 5 runs as Orioles rout Indians 13-0
+Rockies snap 12-game losing streak to Dodgers with 13-9 win

-BALTIMORE (AP) — The Baltimore Orioles took the luster off Mike Clevinger’s return from the injured list, scoring seven early runs off the right-hander Friday night in a 13-0 rout of the Cleveland Indians.
+BALTIMIRE (AP) — The Orioles took the luster off Mike Clevinger’s return from the injured list, scoring seven early runs off the right-hander.

 Chance Sisco homered and had a career-high five RBIs for the Orioles, who built an 8-0 lead in the second inning and cruised to only their second win in 15 games.
-With a victory on Saturday, struggling Baltimore will have its first winning streak since May 4-6 and capture its first series since April 22-24.

-Like Clevenger, Baltimore starter John Means (7-4) was activated from the injured list (shoulder) to pitch in this game.
-Means, however, was far more successful: The lefty allowed one hit and one walk with five strikeouts in five innings.
+Baltimore starter John Means (7-4) allowed one hit and one walk with five strikeouts in five innings.

 After notching a total of 25 wins over the past two seasons, Clevinger (1-2) was making his fourth start of the season following two separate stints on the injured list with back and ankle problems.